jimhigson/oboe.js-website/content/why.md

 Oboe.js provides improved tolerance if a connection is lost before the response completes.
-Most AJAX frameworks equate a dropped connection with total failure and discard the partially transferred data, even if 90% transferred correctly.
+Most AJAX frameworks equate a dropped connection with total failure and discard the partially transferred data, even if 90% was received correctly.

 We can handle this situation better by using the partially transferred data instead of throwing it away.
-From a streaming approach using this data follows naturally without requiring any extra programming.
+Given a incremental approach to parsing, using partial data follows naturally without requiring any extra programming.

 In the next visualisation we have a mobile connection which fails when the